analogdevicesinc/msdk/USERGUIDE.md

 ### MAXUSB

 The MAXUSB library provides a higher-level interface for utilizing the built-in USB controller hardware available on some microcontrollers.
 This allows the microcontroller to enumerate as a USB device without the need for an external USB controller IC.
+MAXUSB provides a finer level of control of USB events and classes than TinyUSB.

 #### MAXUSB Supported Parts

 - MAX32570
 - MAX32650
 - MAX32655 and MAX32656
+- MAX32665-MAX32666
+- MAX32690
+- MAX78002

+---

+### TinyUSB

+The TinyUSB library provides a high-level interface for utilizing the built-in USB controller hardware available on some microcontrollers.
+This allows the microcontroller to enumerate as a USB device without the need for an external USB controller IC. **[TinyUSB](https://github.com/hathach/tinyusb) provides a cross-platform USB stack for embedded systems, with a higher level of abstraction than MAXUSB, supporting most standard USB device classes.

+#### TinyUSB Supported Parts

+- MAX32650
 - MAX32665-MAX32666
 - MAX32690
 - MAX78002